nanochess/CVBasic/README.md

 * Tatung Einstein.
 * Casio PV2000.
 * Hanimex/Soundic Pencil II.
+* Texas Instruments TI-99/4A (courtesy of @tursilion)

 One of the advantages of using CVBasic is that all the programs can be compiled for all the platforms with mostly no modifications at all.
-Although the compiler started supporting only Z80, now this includes the 6502 based Creativision.
+Although the compiler started supporting only Z80, now this includes the 6502 based Creativision, and TMS9900 based TI-99/4A.
 This way it achieves a truly portable BASIC across the common theme: the video processor Texas Instruments TMS9128/9129.

 The following files compose the compiler:

+    cvbasic.h                   The CVBasic compiler global definitions.
-    CVBasic.c                   The CVBasic compiler C language source code. cpu6502.h                   6502 code headers.
+    cvbasic.c                   The CVBasic compiler C language source code. cpu6502.h                   6502 code headers.
     cpu6502.c                   6502 code generation.
+    cpu9900.h                   TMS9900 code headers.
+    cpu9900.c                   TMS9900 code generation.
     cpuz80.h                    Z80 code headers.
     cpuz80.c                    Z80 code generation.
     driver.h                    Driver headers.